logicx24/logicx24.github.io/_posts/2016-11-01-housing-prices-in-berkeley.md

 ![Craigslist Listing](../images/listing.png){:class="img-responsive"}

 Then, if we calculate each feature, multiply it by its corresponding weight, and add it together, we get 2507.84967859 as our prediction, which is pretty close (there's a lot of text not visible in the screenshot).
-Then, by our model, this listing is undervalued based upon the model's perception of its quality, and so, we should consider renting it.
+Then, this listing is undervalued based upon the model's perception of its quality, and so, we should consider renting it.

 ### Listing-Specific Features